 Antidepressants work by balancing mood-altering chemicals in your brain.

 They can help ease symptoms such as low mood, irritability, lack of concentration and sleeplessness, allowing you to function normally and helping you cope better with your new baby.

-Antidepressants usually need to be taken for at least a week before the benefit starts to be felt, so it's important to keep taking them even if you do not notice an improvement straight away.
+Antidepressants usually need to be taken for at least 1 to 2 weeks before the benefit starts to be felt, so it's important to keep taking them even if you do not notice an improvement straight away.
 It can take up to 6 weeks to see the full effect.

 You'll usually need to take them for around 6 months after you start to feel better.
 If you stop too early, your depression may come back.

 If you decide to stop taking your medicine, talk to a GP or your specialist.
 They can help you stop safely.

 If you're breastfeeding, talk to your doctor about suitable medicines, as not all antidepressants are safe to take while breastfeeding.